-In contrast, the tactical portfolio outperformed the ODCE index by 653 bps net of fees during the year, leading to overall outperformance for the real estate program.
-In the tactical portfolio, OP&F has greater flexibility to deviate from the benchmark and to take calculated risk in pursuit of higher returns.
+In contrast, the tactical portfolio provides OP&F greater flexibility to deviate from the benchmark and to take calculated risk in pursuit of higher returns.
+The tactical portfolio is expected to deliver long-term performance that exceeds the ODCE, while also introducing higher risk levels and short-term volatility.
 Within the higher-risk tactical portfolio, OP&F has sought to temper its overall level of downside exposure by blending in some moderate-risk core plus funds, by seeking funds with more durable capital structures, and through strategy and manager selection.
-Looking ahead, the work done in that area will be put to the test in 2020.
+During the year, the tactical portfolio delivered a net return of 2.07%.